FREE 2025 Marketing Checklist

 As we mentioned above, creating a digital document makes it easy for all company members to access the brand guidelines.
 But our first company (a great example of how to share brand guidelines) has taken it a step further and created a microsite.

-This microsite acts as a portal for employees and partners to understand exactly how to use the brand, along with other examples for different brand components.
+The Starbucks microsite acts as a portal for employees and partners to understand exactly how to use the brand, along with other examples for different brand components.
 Talk about a modern user interface from this company!

 Let’s take a look at their in-depth brand guidelines. https://creative.starbucks.com/